 If it is cold and has not snowed for a while, the pistes will start to get quite icy, this is because skiers and snowboarders keep going over the same layer of snow compacting it more and more until it becomes very solid.
 Most skiers and boarders do not like ice as they can not dig their edges into it very well, and have very little control.
-If the ice is all smooth though, with plenty of room, ice can be a lot of fun, and it the ultimate condition for speed skiing.
+However if the ice is all smooth, and there is plenty of room, ice can be a lot of fun, and the ultimate piste condition for speed skiing.

 If it has snowed recently, even though the piste machines (piste bashers) will have compacted and flattened the snow, the snow will still be relatively soft.
 In these conditions the snow can be moved around a lot, and pistes can become very lumpy very quickly.
 This is when the moguls really start to be made.
 With the soft snow though the skis will normally have a lot of control as the edges can dig into the snow well, and it will also generally not hurt so much if you fall over.